weorbitant/cursor-rules/README.md

-# @weorbitant/cursor-rules
+# @orbitant/cursor-rules

-A Node.js package for generating and managing Cursor IDE rules from templates.
-This package allows you to easily copy predefined Cursor rules to your project's `.cursor/rules` directory.
+A Node.js package for generating and managing Cursor IDE rules and commands from templates.
+This package allows you to easily copy predefined Cursor rules to your project's `.cursor/rules` directory and commands to your `.cursor/commands` directory.

 ## 🚀 Features

 - **Template-based Rule Generation**: Copy Cursor rules from predefined templates
+- **Template-based Command Generation**: Copy Cursor commands from predefined templates
-- **Selective File Management**: Only manages files from this package, preserving user's custom rules
+- **Selective File Management**: Only manages files from this package, preserving user's custom rules and commands
 - **CLI Interface**: Easy-to-use command-line interface
 - **Safe Operations**: Non-destructive clean operations that preserve user files
 - **Smart Directory Management**: Automatically handles directory creation and cleanup